fbpx

 Players: 1 – whole class

-As mentioned in 3 Types Of Math Gameshow Every Students Love & Rave About I created 3 different versions of the Quiz Game Show hosted in Boom Learning.
+As mentioned in 3 Types Of Math Gameshow Every Students Love & Rave About, I created 3 different versions of the Quiz Game Show hosted in Boom Learning.

 The first one is a Jeopardy-style Math Gameshow that allows contestants to choose the points and categories.
 Likewise In the math quiz show game, the concepts are written and points are stated.